jesrockr/stm32_f9p_gnss_base_logger/docs/HARDWARE.md

 - SD card connected through board SDIO socket/interface

->Note: Power both boards from the same stable USB source when possible and always connect their grounds.
+>Power both boards from the same stable USB source when possible and always connect their grounds.
 Avoid power banks that automatically shut down under low load.
 Do not connect the boards' 3V3 rails together.